Research and Mission

 We are synthesizing and investigating catalytically functionalized semiconductor nanocrystals to photocatalytically split water or reduce carbon dioxide to usable fuels such as hydrogen, methanol or methane.
 The major benefit of such an approach is that the solar energy can be not only harvested but also stored in the form of chemical bonds of the fuels.
 At present, our main interest is in chalcogenide nanocrystals, carbon based nanosystems as well as metal halide perovskite nanomaterials.
 We examine the full process, starting from the synthesis of the structures through the optical and electronic characterization to the measurement of the efficiency of photocatalysis upon solar illumination.
 We strive to develop more efficient materials, but our focus is on understanding the microscopic processes.
 To this end, we employ several ultrafast optical spectroscopy techniques.

-The interaction of light with noble metal nanostructures or nanoparticles give rise to a multitude of interesting effects such as the occurrence of strong plasmonic resonances due to collective oscillations of free electrons in such constrained geometries.
-The high oscillator strengths connected with such resonances make them ideal candidates for inducing locally confined dipolar oscillations with extremely high amplitudes.
+The interaction of light with noble metal nanoparticles give rise to highly interesting effects such as the occurrence of strong plasmonic resonances due to collective oscillations of free electrons in such constrained geometries.
+These plasmonic resonances are due to collective electron oscillations with extremely high and locally confined amplitudes.
 Such “hot spots” can serve as local and super-strong sources for electromagnetic excitation.
 Placing molecules or semiconductor nanocrystals in such hot spots let them interact with light in a much stronger way and thus leads to drastically enhanced absorption, fluorescence, Raman and non-linear optical signals.
 This has naturally led to a series of chemical and biochemical sensing devices and novel diagnostic tools.

-Plasmonic nanoparticles show more interesting properties after optical excitation such as drastic heating of both the electron sea (up to several 1000 K) and of the lattice (up to several 100 K).
-This optothermal heating initially confined to the size of the metallic nanoparticle gives rise to (i) hot electrons thermally ejected from the nanoparticle into the adjacent nano-surrounding, (ii) a local heat flow again restricted to the direct molecular neighborhood of the nanoparticle and (ii) even optothermally initiated mechanical oscillations of the nanoparticle.
+Plasmonic nanoparticles provide additional interesting properties after optical excitation such as drastic heating of both the electron sea (up to several 1000 °C) and of the lattice (up to several 100 °C).
+This optothermal heatinginitially confined to the size of the metallic nanoparticle gives rise to (i) hot electrons thermally ejected from the nanoparticle into the adjacent nano-surrounding, (ii) a local heat flow again restricted to the direct molecular neighborhood of the nanoparticle and (iiI) even optothermally initiated mechanical oscillations of the nanoparticle.
 All this can be used to manipulate the molecular or biomolecular surrounding thermally, mechanically or with those ejected hot electrons.
-A multitude of bioplasmonic applications open up in particular in the fields of biotechnology, nanotherapy and photocatalysis.
+A multitude of bioplasmonic applications open up in particular in the fields of biotechnology and nanotherapy.
 We are developing and investigating new conceptual ideas in this highly interdisciplinary field.
-This activity already led to the launch of a spin-off company termed GNA-Biosolutions.
+This activity already led to the launch of a spin-off company GNA-Biosolutions.

-We are currently combining the unique possibilities of nano-plasmonics to (i) concentrate light energy to a nano-sized spot and (ii) to induce loacally optothermal effects with the ease of exerting optical forces on colloidal noble metal nanoparticles.
-This gives us a versatile nano-tool box to measure and manipulate biological objects such as biomolecules and cell membranes with nanometer precision.
+We are finally combining the unique possibilities of nano-plasmonics as described above with the ease of exerting optical forces on colloidal noble metal nanoparticles.
+This gives us a versatile box of nano-tools to measure and manipulate biological objects such as biomolecules and cell membranes with nanometer precision.

-In general, we conduct our scientific work in collaboration with many other groups in the Munich area and from all over the world.
-Several local, national and international research and technology networks such as NIM, CeNS, SolTech, Compass and others help to find necessary competent partners from academia and industry.
+Several local, national and international research and technology networks help to find competent partners from academia and industry.
 In this way we are able to conduct our research on the highest possible international level.